govuk-one-login/di-account-management-frontend/docs/adr/0004-switch-from-redis-to-dynamodb.md

 thus no longer acquired by the application.
 Currently, each AWS account in Accounts, has a Redis cluster stack that can be destroyed once no longer used.

-The trade-off is that there is a Dynamo DB table been added to the stack.
+The trade-off is that a Dynamo DB table has to be added to the stack.
 Cache latency increases from sub-millisecond to 10's of milliseconds, however this delay shouldn't be perceptible to users.
-It makes core functionality dependent on the AWS instead of just a Redis cluster.
+The application's functionality becomes reliant on AWS instead of just a Redis cluster because Redis is solution that can be self-hosted or hosted in any cloud provider whereas DynamoDB is an AWS propriety solution.
 Active sessions, held in Redis, will be lost when the stack is deployed and therefore should occur during a period of low usage.
 The Redis cluster stacks can only be decommissioned once the AMF version without the dependency on Redis has been